 - Must have knowledge, expertise, education, or experience in one or more of the following: accounting/auditing; behavioral health; communications; community-based organizations; diverse-abilities; economic and workforce development; education; equity, diversity, inclusion, and belonging; health care/delivery; housing or community development; government; investment management; legal; organizational management; public health; public policy; real estate; research/evaluation; or rural issues.

 - Must contribute perspective in one or more of the following areas: uninsured and underinsured consumers of health care services; access to health care for the uninsured and underinsured; health promotion and education in underserved communities; health care quality and outcome improvement; health care needs of women, children, the elderly, disabled, low-income, ethnic, and cultural minorities; or general issues of public health.

 - Must have a recognized reputation for integrity and competence.

 - Must have demonstrated an ability to devote the time necessary to fulfill board responsibilities and regularly attend meetings.

 - Must have demonstrated an ability to understand and appreciate the role and responsibility of a public health care philanthropic foundation and the need to balance various constituency interests.

 - Must have demonstrated a personal interest in, and concern for, the public health and welfare of those most in need throughout Health Forward’s six-county service area, and a commitment to accomplishing the overall mission, purposes, and goals.

 Qualified candidates are asked to complete the online application below.
-Applicants must also submit a PDF document of their most current résumé (no more than 5 pages).
-You may upload your résumé at the end of the application using the “Choose file” button.
+Applicants must also submit a PDF document of their most current résumé (no more than five pages).
+You may upload your résumé at the end of the application using the “Select PDF” button.